kataras/iris-cli/README.md

   • gopkg.in/yaml: +3
 ```

 That will fetch the history and show the stats of the last 24 hours sorted by ascending timestamp of history entry.
-And shows how many new downloads each module has since the first entry(oldest) and the last one(newest).
+And shows how many new downloads each repository (base of one or more modules) has since the first entry(oldest) and the last one(newest).

 The `--src` flag is required.
 You can disable the humanize time of the above by setting the `--pretty=false` flag.
 Customize its time format through the `--time-format` flag.